mapmeld/geo-game-rails/README.md

 In /db/seeds.rb, replace categories <strong>test1</strong> and <strong>test2</strong> with your own categories.
 Use the same format:

     { name: 'Test One', tag: 'test1', description: "<p>Write a description here.</p><ul><li>use text</li><li>use HTML</li></ul>" },

+In /app/assets/images/, put two images with each category's tag: TAGNAME-sm.png and TAGNAME.png

 The name, hashtag, and description of this category appear several times on the site.